 - You can save time with one of these clay bar kits if you plan on washing your car right before using the detailing clay on your car.
 After doing the final rinse of the washing process, leave your car wet and proceed to use clay bar or "clay cloth" as normal.
 Spray some lubricant onto the wet surface of your car section by section as you go.
 You will use less lubricant as it will mix with the water, and you will also find you are able to complete the task in less time.
 This would be a time you will need to be working in shaded conditions to prevent the water from drying as you work.

 - After you have used up the entire bottle of spray lubricant, (this may be months or years later) you can simply use a wet, synthetic chamois in place of a separate lubricant.
 Simply place the clay bar underneath the damp chamois and proceed to rub.
 (See link below for Water Sprite Chamois) The wet chamois will be enough to keep the clay bar gliding across the paint.

 - Most clay bar manufacturers will imply and strongly suggest that if you ever drop the clay bar on the ground you will need to discard and start with a fresh bar.
-(The Nano Skin can simply be washed off) This is really just an attempt to force you to buy a new one.
-Clay bars are particularly firm and do not pick up much in the way of dirt if ever drop.
-Simply examine the bar for any obvious dirt or rock particles and remove.
+(The "clay cloth" can simply be washed off) This is really just an attempt to force you to buy a new clay bar.
+Clay bars are particularly firm and do not pick up much in the way of dirt if ever dropped.
+Simply examine the bar for any obvious dirt or rock particles, and remove them.
 I have never had to discard a clay bar by dropping on the ground after 25 years of doing this stuff.